 - Mrs Ellis – Delta class teacher

-On a carousel day, pupils will spend half the day doing art, PE and computing.
+During carousel, pupils will spend time doing Art, PE and Computing.
 On these days, please send children to school in a PE kit.
 Children will be asked to tie long hair back and remove all jewellery for PE lessons.

 Each week there will be short maths, writing and handwriting activities to complete and spellings to learn.
 We ask for the homework folders to be kept in the children’s book bags with their reading books and diary in so their diaries can be checked and books changed when needed. .
 New homework will be ready in their folders on Thursday to be returned by the following Tuesday.